Mentoring Program

 He’s won awards from the Society for Advancing Business Editing and Writing and the Jesse H. Neal Awards, among others, both as an individual and as part of teams.

-Quinn is originally from outside Philadelphia and currently lives in the Bay Area after more than 15 years in New York.
-He holds a BA in Economics from the College of the Holy Cross and a Master’s in Journalism from New York University, with a focus on Business and Economics Reporting.
+He holds a BA in Economics from the College of the Holy Cross and a Master’s from NYU’s Business and Economics Reporting program.
 He began his career as a financial analyst in the publishing industry.

 Paula Seligson